-Even if you’re on a tight budget, you can add your furry friends to your gift list.
-Presents for dogs and cats are inexpensive and super simple.
-Some are easily pulled together from items that are already in the house.
+Even if you’re on a tight budget, you can add your furry friends to your holiday gift list.
+Gifts for dogs and cats are inexpensive and super simple.
+You can even easily pull together homemade pet gifts from items that are already in your house.

-Ben from Santa Fe Animal Shelter provides this recipe:
+Ben from the Santa Fe Animal Shelter provides this recipe:

 Peanut butter and oats biscuits